 Vikings in Italy

 If you are from an area in Italy that was once part of the Norman kingdom of Italy, you are VERY likely to have Viking blood in you.
 The Vikings also made a significant incursion into the Mediterranean basin, led by the notorious Hastein, in the 9th Century.
-They did not colonise Italy, but they did sack the city of Luna and likely raped some local women.
+They did not colonize Italy, but they did sack the city of Luna and likely raped some local women.
 This may have added to the Viking genetic pool in Italy.

 Vikings in Russia, Ukraine, Poland, Estonia, Latvia, Lithuania, Belarus

 Russia was named after the Swedish Vikings known as the Rus.
 The Rus helped to found the city-states of Kiev and Novgorod, as well as Moscow.
 The Tsars considered themselves direct and proud descendants of the Rus.
 If you are from these regions, you are EXTREMELY likely to have Viking blood in you, especially if you are light-skinned.
 Over several centuries, the Rus exerted their power over the Slavic states and added a great deal of their genetic material to the mix.
-They travelled as far as Constantinople and even served as the Emperor’s bodyguards, today referred to as the Varangian Guard.
+They traveled as far as Constantinople and even served as the Emperor’s bodyguards, today referred to as the Varangian Guard.

 Vikings in The Balkans